navatharaagi/AWS-Developer-Tools/README.md

 ```
 ##### b.Creating an Application, Deployment Group and Deployment Configuration
 - CodeDeploy Application:
-  - The application is simply a name identifier used to reference our deployment settings
+  - The application is simply a name 'identifier' used to reference our deployment settings
 - CodeDeploy Deployment Group:
-  - The deployment group is the instance (or instances) we want to target and deploy our code to
+  - The deployment group is the 'instance' (or instances) we want to target and deploy our code to
--CodeDeploy Deployment Configuration:
+- CodeDeploy Deployment Configuration:
   - Select how many instances in our deployment group our code will deploy to at any given time

 Managing an Application from the AWS Console: